 What to Prepare Before You Uninstall WordPress?

-1. Create 301 Redirect
+2. Create 301 redirects

 The 301 is a special HyperText Transfer Protocol (HTTP) status code.
 It indicates that the current page has been permanently moved to another location.
 When there are changes to your URLs, you should perform a 301 redirect to avoid the 404 Not Found error.
 Moreover, this action also ensures that users and search engines are automatically led to their desired destinations.

-An important note to keep in mind is that this webserver configuration file is highly sensitive to changes.
+An important note to keep in mind is that this web server configuration file is highly sensitive to changes.
 Even a tiny mistake can lead to severe internal server errors to your WordPress website, so don’t forget to create a .htaccess file backup before configuration.

 To config this .htaccess file, you need an FTP Client to access your store.
-Now that the connection is successful, go to your WordPress root folder, find this webserver configuration file and edit it using NotePad or any other plain text editor.
+Now that the connection is successful, go to your WordPress root folder, find this web server configuration file, and edit it using Notepad or any other plain text editor.

 Unfamiliar with the underlying technology?
 Don’t worry.
 You have full access to a plethora of WordPress plugins in the Marketplace to assist you.
 These plugins will help you set up the 301 redirects and detect 404 URLs in your website.
 No coding or technical skills are required.

-2. Backup Database
+3. Backup Database

 Now that you have successfully backed up your website, you are ready to uninstall WordPress.
 You can perform it manually by using the cPanel or delete this software from your hosting dashboard.

-How to Uninstall WordPress by Hosting Service?
+How to Uninstall WordPress from a Hosting Service?

 1. Uninstall WordPress Bluehost